carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 ### Transferring data between yourlocal and virtual machine with `scp`

+`scp` stands for 'secure copy protocol', and is a widely used UNIX tool for moving files between computers.
+The simplest way to use `scp` is to run it in your local terminal, and use it to copy a single file.

 > ## Exercise 3: Uploading data with `scp`
->`scp` stands for 'secure copy protocol', and is a widely used UNIX tool for moving files
-> between computers.
-The simplest way to use `scp` is to run it in your local terminal,
-> and use it to copy a single file
+>
 > ~~~
 > scp <file I want to move> <where I want to move it>
 > ~~~